 No matter how much money you spend, you can’t find a marijuana grow light that’s perfect for your cannabis plants and your needs as a grower.

-Why is that?
+Why is it so hard to make a perfect marijuana grow light?
 One major reason is that until only a few years ago, nobody was competently, scientifically researching how the electromagnetic spectrum affects cannabis plants.

-And even now, when a few researchers are unlocking the mysteries of how we can use light to drive cannabis plants to their highest potential, grow light manufacturers are still engaging in risky guesswork, old-school engineering, and relying on research done by others, instead of doing it themselves.
+And even now, when a few researchers are unlocking the mysteries of how lights drive cannabis plants to their highest potential, most grow light manufacturers are still engaging in risky guesswork, old-school engineering, and relying on research done by others, instead of doing it themselves.

-Grow light manufacturers expect us to believe their marketing so we spend huge amounts of money on their grow lights– without giving us authentic third-party verification of their claimed spectral output data, or the proven effects of that spectral output on cannabis growth rate, harvest weight, and potency.
+Grow light manufacturers want us to believe their marketing claims so we spend huge amounts of money on their grow lights–but won’t give us authentic third-party verification of their claimed spectral output data, or the proven effects of that spectral output on cannabis growth rate, harvest weight, and potency.

-Every year, grow light manufacturers release “new” grow lights and hype their lights using terms like “full-spectrum, far-red, ultraviolet,” but still offer no objective proof that they did their own in-house, objectively-verified proprietary research on cannabis plants so we know for sure their lights are maximally energy-efficient and horticulturally effective.
+Every year, grow light manufacturers release hype their new lights using terms like “full-spectrum, far-red, ultraviolet,” but offer no proof that they did their own in-house, objectively-verified proprietary research on cannabis plants so we know for sure their lights are maximally energy-efficient and horticulturally effective.

 We tested a grow light that had “added ultraviolet” that was not switchable.
 The UV radiation was delivered to plants whenever the light was on.
 The added ultraviolet damaged our plants.